prothy/encrypted-messaging/README.md

 - There are some bugs that I have not investigated:
   - Sometimes, when sending a new message, the receiver will receive some extra character, which breaks the signature verification.
 I think something is going wrong when encoding the cipher text to plain text, so I would start debuggin by comparing the cipher texts in the `encryptMessage` and `decryptMessage` functions.
   - Sometimes, the receiver fails to decrypt the content entirely and encoding fails.
 Something similar is probably going wrong as above.
+- I did not use HTTPS in local mode